jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/3_Optimization/1_Get_Aero.typ

 At this point, something must be anticipated and something must be said about the upcoming beam model and optimization.
 This is necessary to understand why the three-dimensional coordinate vector should be converted to a one-dimensional position vector.
-Further information about both the beam model and optimization will be discussed in the following @chap_4.
+Further information about both the beam model and optimization will be discussed in the following
+// TODO
+// @chap_4
+.
 Here, only a brief description from a highly superordinate view should be given.
 Instead of performing the optimization with a more computationally intensive #gls("fem") model, a one-dimensional beam model can be used as a substitute model.
 The beam model has a significant disadvantage compared to the #gls("fem") calculation: accuracy.